BurntSushi/rebar/CONTRIBUTING.md

 haystack, but new ones can be added.
 We just need to be careful not to add too many, as haystacks tend to be large and we don't want to bloat the repository.

-The run your new benchmark and present the results in the PR, you can use rebar.
+To run your new benchmark and present the results in the PR, you can use rebar.
 Let's say you added a new TOML file at `benchmarks/definitions/wild/my-use-case.toml`.
 And in it, you defined this
 benchmark: